Businesses recycling can help the environment. It’s that simple. Here’s why you should recycle your scrap metal today.

 GLE Scrap Metal is a full-service, all-in-one recycling company with operations throughout the U.S. GLE Scrap Metal operates 6 full-service scrap metal centers and recycling facilities nationwide, and now has more than 45 acres of outdoor scrap yard.

 Another key point: The goal at GLE is to service everyone from individual customers to small and medium size businesses, to large corporations.
-GLE currently recycles more than 250 million pounds of scrap metal each year.
+GLE currently recycles millions and millions of pounds of scrap metal each year.

 Most importantly, at GLE, we run our own fleet of trucks that can pick up the scrap metal from your business site and deliver it to the recycling plant.
 GLE employs a logistics team that handles the fleet of trucks, and we offer top dollar for our customers’ scrap, whether it weighs one pound or one million pounds.